justinav/justinav.github.io/README.md

 Welcome
 ==============

-My name is Justina.
-I make responsive websites and I'm learning how to make Ruby apps.
+My name is Justina

+I make responsive websites and I'm learning how to make Ruby apps

-This is my portfolio, a really, really boring [yawn] html website ;-)
+This is my portfolio (or, a really boring html website)